 I would like to thank Mr. BenDedek not only for this opportunity to publish my small contribution to the topic of the prophets, but also for his encouragement and most especially for his assistance in editing and setting these articles out.

 Finding his research at Kingscalendar interesting, I would like to take the opportunity to refer readers to two of his articles which are pertinent to the period of history in which these prophets prophesied and the period concerning which they prophesied.
-They are:

 An Overview of the Prophet Amos during the reign of King Uzziah, prior to Assyrian incursions into Syria, Israel and Judah.
 The prophecies take place about 30 years prior to the destruction of the Northern Kingdom Israel and the exile of its people, and less than 200 years before King Nebuchadnezzar of Babylon took the Southern Kingdom of Judah into exile in Babylon and destroyed King Solomon's Temple.
 Amos Chapter 1 verse one says that the prophet Amos was a herdsman from a place called Tekoa and relates that the things which he saw concerning Israel and Judah occurred in the latter years of the reign of King Uzziah of Judah (2 years before the earthquake of 759 BC) during the final few years of the reign of King Jeroboam II of Israel - perhaps no more than 6 years.